 These are the metrics you’ll see in the report for each campaign:

 - Total sends, or the number of recipients you’ve sent to

 - Opens, or the raw number of opens for a campaign

 - Open Rate, or the total number of opens divided by the number of delivered emails

 - Clicks, or the total number of clicks you’ve received for a campaign

-- Click Rate, or the number of clicks divided by the number of delivered emails
+- Click Rate, or the total number of clicks divided by the number of delivered emails

 - Spam Rate, or the total number of spam complaints divided by the total number of delivered emails

 - Bounce Rate, or the total number of bounced emails divided by the total number of delivered emails

 - Conversion Rate (Revenue or Placed Order Rate), or the number of conversions attributed to a campaign divided by the number of recipients, as long as you’re not using a custom integration that doesn’t have a placed order event

 - Conversion Value (Revenue or Placed Order Value), or the number of conversions attributed to a campaign, as long as you’re not using a custom integration that doesn’t have a placed order event

 You can filter the report based on a list or segment, email domain (Gmail, Yahoo, etc.), and the number of campaigns (last 5, 20, or 50 campaigns).

 List filtering allows you to track the progress of a specific list or segment.
 For example, you may want to compare a segment of recent purchasers to your newsletter list.
 This filter is designed to make it easy to compare the performance of lists or segments that you send to regularly.